pitzcarraldo/reduxible/README.md

 Reduxible can make it easy to get started to build React and Redux based Web Application and make it able to focus to business code.
 Reduxible is based on [react-redux-universal-hot-example](https://github.com/erikras/react-redux-universal-hot-example) and inspired by [Fluxible](https://github.com/yahoo/fluxible).

+## :construction: CAUTION
+Reduxible is now under construction.
+So it is not ready to use for production.
+Many APIs are changing everday and there are a lot of pre-release version like '0.0.x-alpha.x'.
+I don't recommend to use it.
+But if you want to make this better with me, do anything that you want with Reduxible.
+I'm always waiting for pull requests and opinions by issue.

 ## Why Reduxible?

 React, Redux and other related things are already good enough to use directly.
 But some people (like me) only want to focus to application codes and don't want to spend time for make and sustain project base.
 So I wrapped base elements for React + Redux Application.
 If you use Reduxible, you only have to make and set Router, Middleware, Reducers and React Components to Reduxible.
 When then, you can run React + Redux App immediately.
 Also, it can be Universal App or Single Page App by config.